syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## CardTapped Event and Command

 The `SfAIAssistView` control includes a built-in event called `CardTapped` and a command named `CardTappedCommand`.
 These are triggered when a card is tapped.
-You can access the tapped card through the `CardTappedEventArgs`.The `CardTappedEventArgs` have the following members.
+The tapped card item is accessible through the `CardTappedEventArgs`.
+The `CardTappedEventArgs` has the following members:

  * `Card` : Represents the selected card.
  * `Action` : Represents the selected action from the card.